NorfairKing/template-local-first-app-with-sync-server/README.md

 This is a template implementation of command-line local-first application with a synchronisation server to go along with it.
 It features complete option parsing, like in [template-optparse](https://github.com/NorfairKing/template-optparse), a command-line tool like in [template-cli](https://github.com/NorfairKing/template-cli), an api server like in [template-api-server-with-auth-and-cli](https://github.com/NorfairKing/template-api-server-with-auth-and-cli) as well as a full synchronisation implementation.
+Both the server and the client use Sqlite to store the data that they synchronise.

 * Haskell code for an api-server
 * Haskell code for an accompanying command-line tool